matematicasuperpiattamac/minetest/doc/lua_api.md

 * `minetest.after(time, func, ...)`: returns job table to use as below.
     * Call the function `func` after `time` seconds, may be fractional
     * Optional: Variable number of arguments that are passed to `func`
-    * Jobs set for earlier times are executed earlier.
-If multiple jobs expire at exactly the same time, then they are executed in registration order.

 * `job:cancel()`
     * Cancels the job function from being called